Jquijioc/212Project1/README.md

 ```
-## Instructions on how to compile/use our program
+## Instructions on Input & Compilation

 Our program takes in a file with the users sorted recorded grades.
 Each line starts with the category name, such as Labs, followed by the grade for Lab 1, then Lab 2, etc.
-The order of the categories is Labs, Assignments, Projects, and then Final.
+The lines should be input in the order of Labs, Assignments, Projects, and then Final.

 ### **Warning**

-User must fill any missing grades with a zero or else the program will not work.
-Example of a working data file below:
+The user must fill any missing grades with a zero or else the program will not work.
+An example of a working data file below:

 ![datafile](https://github.com/Jquijioc/212Project1/blob/main/samplePics/ExampleData.jpg)

-Command line arguments
+# Command Line Arguments

-Command Line arguments follow the form of
+The program's command line arguments follow the form of

 ```
 g++ main.cpp gradebook.cpp -o test && ./test dataset

 ```
 where "dataset" is the name of the file with the user's data

-Function and method calls
+# Function and Method Calls

 ## Runtime Instructions